aaronpk/draft-deshpande-secevent-http-multi-push/draft-deshpande-secevent-http-multi-push.md

 Upon receiving a SET, the SET Recipient reads the SET and validates it in the manner described in Section 2 of {{RFC8935}}.
 The SET Recipient MUST acknowledge receipt to the SET Transmitter, and SHOULD do so in a timely fashion, as described in Section 2.4.
 The SET Recipient SHALL NOT use the event acknowledgement mechanism to report event errors other than those relating to the parsing and validation of the SET.

+## Acknowledgement for all SETs
+A Transmitter MUST ensure that it includes the `jti` value of each SET it receives, either in an ack or a setErrs value, to the Transmitter from which it received the SETs.
+A Transmitter SHOULD retry sending the same SET again if it was never responded to either in an ack value or in a setErrs value by a receiver in a reasonable time period.
+A Transmitter MAY limit the number of times it retries sending a SET.
+A Transmitter MAY publish the retry time period and maximum number of retries to its peers, but such publication is outside the scope of this specification.

+## Uniqueness of SETs
+A Transmitter MUST NOT send two SETs with the same `jti` value if the SET has been either acknowledged through ack value or produced an error indicated by a setErrs value.
+If a Transmitter wishes to re-send an event after it has received a error response through a setErrs value, then it MUST generate a new SET that has a new (and unique) jti value.

 ## Transmitting SETs

 A Transmitter may initiate communication with the receiver in order to: